-- (14) The significant investor protection concern raised by the offer of CFDs to retail clients led to the adoption of ESMA Decisions (EU) 2018/796, (EU) 2018/1636, (EU) 2019/155 and (EU) 2019/679.
+- (15) The significant investor protection concern raised by the offer of CFDs to retail clients led to the adoption of ESMA Decisions (EU) 2018/796, (EU) 2018/1636, (EU) 2019/155 and (EU) 2019/679.
 However, ESMA's measures are temporary.
-According to the information provided by the CNB, the significant investor protection concern raised by these products continues to exist at national level and needs to be addressed on a longer-term basis to avoid the detrimental consequences that would arise from their unrestricted offer to retail clients. - (15) As the national measures are the same as ESMA's measures, ESMA has taken into account the reasons for ESMA's measures referred to by the CNB as well as the additional information and reasons given by the CNB.
+According to the information provided by the MFSA, the significant investor protection concern raised by these products continues to exist at national level and needs to be addressed on a longer-term basis to avoid the detrimental consequences that would arise from their unrestricted offer to retail clients. - (16) With regard to the planned date for the national measures to take effect, ESMA has taken into account the reasons provided by the MFSA on the very limited risk that unrestricted CFDs could be offered to retail clients during the short duration of a time gap between the expiry of ESMA's measures and the date on which the national measures are due to take effect as well as the capacity of the MFSA to adequately monitor the market during that period and act as necessary. - (17) As the national measures are the same as ESMA's measures, ESMA has taken into account the reasons for ESMA's measures referred to by the MFSA as well as the additional information and reasons given by the MFSA.
 Based on this information, ESMA is satisfied that the national measures are justified and proportionate.